 Quality of life (QoL) score in the context of BPH diagnosis presumes to answer the only question: “If you were to spend the rest of your life with your urinary condition just the way it is now, how would you feel about that?
 Answers: 0 – Delighted, 1 – Pleased, 2 – Mostly Satisfied, 3 – Mixed, 4 – Mostly Dissatisfied, 5 – Unhappy, 6 – Terrible.

-The urinary flow rate (Qmax) is a volume of urine excreted per second or per minute.
+The urinary flow rate (Qmax) is the volume of urine excreted per second or per minute.
 Qmax indicates the maximum flow rate.
 A lower Qmax may indicate that the enlarged prostate puts pressure on the urethra.

 International Index of Erectile Function (IIEF) Questionnaire is a 15-question validated investigation that has been found useful in the clinical assessment of erectile dysfunction.
-A score of 0-5 is awarded to each of the 15 questions that examine the 4 main domains of male sexual function: erectile function, orgasmic function, sexual desire, and intercourse satisfaction.
+A score of 0-5 is awarded to each of the 15 questions that examine the four main domains of male sexual function: erectile function, orgasmic function, sexual desire, and intercourse satisfaction.

 Laser ablation or enucleation.

 Laser ablation or enucleation uses a holmium laser (HoLAP or HoLEP) to cut away excess prostate tissue.
-HoLEP like TURP is performed through the urethra and has been estimated to be invasive as well as effective as TURP.
+HoLEP, like TURP, is performed through the urethra and has been estimated to be as invasive well as effective as TURP.

 Advantages of the HoLEP.

 At laser ablation, the cut area bleeds less, so the patients can leave the hospital and have their catheter used for bladder draining removed sooner than at TURP.
 Another advantage of the HoLEP technique is that there is no risk of TUR syndrome.